mlmatlock/goobook/README.txt

 - Using easy_install
 - Using a source tarball
 - Using source directly from gitorius
-- From a distribution specific repository (Arch Linux AUR)
+- From a distribution specific repository

 pip or easy_install
 -------------------